 The replacement cost is something that operators don’t take into consideration during their initial purchase of dinnerware for their restaurant.
 Luckily, the replacement rate for melamine dinnerware ranges between 10% - 20% per year for a high volume foodservice operation.

-I hope this article helps you to have a better feel for how much melamine dinnerware can cost for your restaurant.
-I'll appreciate if you leave a comment below and share your experience with your peers.
+We hope this article helps you to have a better feel for how much melamine dinnerware can cost for your restaurant.
+We'd appreciate if you leave a comment below and share your experience with your peers.